fommil/fpmortals/manuscript/backmatter.md

 `.apply` and `.unapply` but no type, which would have been created by a `case class`.
 There is no subtyping in Haskell.

-A> We refer to `List` as an ADT but in Scala we would call it a GADT, this is A> because the type parameter is shared between all type constructors.
-There are A> Haskell language extensions called `GADTs` and `DataKinds` that produce A> something closer to the typical Scala GADT encoding, but they are an advanced A> topic.

 We can also use infix types in Haskell, a nicer definition might use the symbol `:.` instead of `Cons`